-What happens to your plan on the maturity date
+What happens to your policy on the maturity date

-On the maturity date of your plan, we will redeem all units and transfer the value to the daily interest account.
-If your plan was a non-registered plan, you may have to pay tax as a result.
+On the maturity date of your policy, we will redeem your units.
+If your policy was a non- registered policy, you may have to pay tax as a result.

-For RRSP plans (except RRSPs for which you first allocated a premium to the investment funds when the annuitant is age 60 or older), non-registered plans and RRIFs issued to residents of Quebec, if you do not indicate a preference, following the maturity date we will commence life annuity payments.
+For RRSP policies (except RRSPs for which you first allocated a premium to the investment funds when the annuitant is age 60 or older), non- registered policies and RRIFs issued to residents of Quebec, if you do not indicate a preference for another type of annuity offered by us, following the maturity date we will commence life annuity payments with a guaranteed period of 10 years.
 The annuity payments are conditional on the annuitant being alive and will be in equal annual or more frequent periodic amounts.
-We may require evidence that the person is living when the payment becomes due.

-Premiums will not be accepted under the policy after the annuity payments commence.
-We will make payments for as long as the annuitant lives.
-If the annuitant dies within 10 years of when the annuity payments commenced, the remaining guaranteed payments will go to the beneficiary.
-If there is no beneficiary, we'll make the payments to you (as the policyowner) or to your estate.
+We may require evidence that the annuitant is living when the payment becomes due.
+If the annuitant dies prior to the expiry of the guarantee period, any remaining unpaid guaranteed annuity payments due after the death of the annuitant will be paid to the beneficiary, if living or if the beneficiary is not living or no beneficiary designation has been made, to your estate.
 You may have to pay tax on the annuity payments.
 Payments are not commutable during the annuitant's lifetime.